-During the upload process, you will be asked to explain the nature of the data;
+It will automatically drive you to the parsing script and you will be asked to explain the nature of the data:

-If you data is a dataset, remember to also choose it’s source/format.
+If your data is a dataset, remember to also choose it’s source/format.

-Once you have produced and uploaded your dataset, the next natural step is to parse it which is a script automatically launched after the upload.
+Once you have produced and uploaded your dataset, the next natural step is to parse it.

 While waiting a new release of the CorTexT Manager parsing script (for being able to work with .nbib), you can use RIS pour Pubmed (a few variables will be inaccessible).